scalapy/scalapy/docs/static-types.md

 }
 ```

+**Note:** If using Scala 3, you should define a static type as a subclass, instead of a trait as shown in this example.

 Once you have this type facade, it is usable with the `.as` method just like converting to existing Scala types.
 So, to get a type-safe reference to the Python string we have loaded, we convert it to our facade type.

 ```scala mdoc